loxilb-io/loxilbdocs/docs/faq.md

 * <b>Can loxilb also act as a CNI ?</b>

 loxilb supports many functionalities of a CNI but loxilb dev team is happy solving external LB and related connectivity problems for the time being.
-If there is a future requirement not met by currently available CNIs, we might work chip in as well
+If there is a future requirement not met by currently available CNIs, we might chip in as well

 * <b>Is there a commercially supported version of loxilb ?</b>